OzgurYatmaz/MultiPayAPI/README.md

 # Spring Boot Project simulating a payment api integrated with multiple mock payment service providers
 ## (This an  ongoing Project but deployable :) )
 This is the improved version of the  <a href=https://github.com/OzgurYatmaz/FirisbeInterview>following</a> project. <br>
-In this version it is possible to send payment requests to many external payment service providers.
+In this version it is possible to send payment requests to many external payment service providers. <br><br>
+ -Currently there are only 2 external service samples integrated (providerId=1 and providerId=2) and there is no limit of adding any number of external payment services.<br>
+ -After this project is completed I will convert it to multi modular structure.

 ### How to run the project